“Getting honest was the beginning of my healing and recovery” – Quote from my friend, Jessica.

 Reflection

-Where have we taken something or cheated someone else out of something that really belonged to them?
-We give it back.
+When we realize we have we taken something or cheated someone else out of something that really belonged to them, we give it back.

-Do we routinely use foul language to emphasize a point or tell filthy jokes to fit in with a crowd?
-We stop doing so.
+If we find ourselves using foul language to emphasize a point, or tell filthy jokes to fit in with a crowd, we stop doing so.

-Did we lie or “bend the truth” in order to avoid consequences or responsibility?
-We come clean.
+If we find ourselves lying or “bending the truth” in order to embellish, avoid consequences or responsibility, we come clean.

-Do we watch things on the television or online that are blasphemous to the Lord and the principles of His kingdom?
-We put it down.
+If we watch things on the television or online that are blasphemous to the Lord and the principles of His kingdom, we seek to put them down.

 Father God, we thank You so much for Your limitless grace and mercy towards us.
 Like the penitent thief on the cross, we come to Christ for complete forgiveness for our sins and shortcomings.
-Help us to walk in the Light of goodness and be a person reflecting Kingdom principles.
+Help us to walk in Your Light of goodness and to be a person who reflects Kingdom principles.
 We ask this in Jesus’ name, Amen.